ttran247/ToDoList/README.md

-# Assessment: {Assessment Name Here}
+# Assessment: Todos, Part II

-For this assessment, you'll be creating {what they'll be creating here}:
+Previously, you wrote an application tha displayed a list of todos.
+For this assessment, you'll be extending that todo appliation such that users can actually interact with it.

+Here's the finally product again as a reminder of what the complete product will look like:
 ![example output](screenshots/result.gif)

 In doing so, you'll be demonstrating a basic understanding of the following:

-- some learning objectives
-- should go here
-- that motivate this assessment
+- modifying component-specific values using state
+- responding to user interactions by using event handlers and component methods

 ## Getting Started
 To get started, _fork_ this repository into your own GitHub account then clone